kaddio/mdr/technical_documentation.md

 ## 6. Clinical Evaluation Summary (Annex XIV)

-- Clinical data derived from published literature of similar AI-powered EMR systems.
+- Clinical data derived from published literature of similar EMR systems.
 - No new clinical investigation conducted due to equivalence and low-risk profile.
-- AI module is not autonomous and not to be used for decision-support, only to summarize and transcribe information written och spoken by the clinical practitioner.
+- AI module is not autonomous and not to be used for decision-support, only to summarize and transcribe information written and spoken by the clinical practitioner.
 - Post-market clinical follow-up (PMCF) planned via user feedback and software update logs.

 ---